alexbahnisch/react.ts-boilerplate/README.md

 # react.ts-boilerplate

-A boiler plate for creating a typescriptreact based npm packages and webpack apps.
+A boilerplate for creating a typescript react based npm packages and webpack apps.